-NOTE: If the air curtain will not start on initial start up, the ignition controller may be in lockout position and require resetting.
+Note: If the air heater will not start on initial start up, the ignition controller may be in lockout position and require resetting.
 This may occur especially if the appliance has been on stand-by for a prolonged period.

-7.4 Air curtain lighting sequence
+7.4 Air heater lighting sequence

-AB air curtains are fitted with automatic spark ignition.
-When adequate airflow for combustion is proven by an air proving switch, and a pre-purge period has elapsed, the integral igniter and gas control valve operate.
+AB air heaters are fitted with automatic spark ignition.
+When adequate airflow for combustion is proven by an air proving switch, and a pre -purge period has elapsed, the integral ianiter and multi-functional gas control operate.
 The ignition spark ignites the burner and the flame is detected by a flame ionisation rod sensor.
 If a burner flame is not detected, then the ignition controller proceeds to lockout and will require manually resetting.
-Lockout is indicated by the illuminated burner rocker switch on the burner housing, and by a lockout lamp on the control panel, and can be reset either by pressing the illuminated burner rocker switch or the control panel lockout reset button.
+Lockout is indicated by the illuminated burner rocker switch, and by lockout lamp on the control panel, and can be reset either by pressing the illuminated burner rocker switch or the control panel lockout reset button.